freshtilledsoil/corkscrew/README.md

 In the example project, this is represented in the directory "project-name", which should be renamed based on the actual name of the project you'll be building a style guide for.

-Inside of that directory, you should have all the neccessary project files, such as: images, CSS, and JavaScript.
+Inside of that directory, you should have all the necessary project files, such as: images, CSS, and JavaScript.
 The directory structure is entirely up to you.

 Nothing inside this directory should be related to the framework itself, just the style guide.